rails/rails/guides/source/active_record_migrations.md

 [before](#making-the-irreversible-possible).

 Besides `change_column`, the [`change_column_null`][] and [`change_column_default`][]
-methods are used specifically to change a null constraint and default values of a column.
+methods are used to change a null constraint and default values of a column.

 ```ruby